pyvista/pyvista/doc/source/user-guide/jupyter/pythreejs.rst

    ]

-Export to HTML
+Export to Html
 ~~~~~~~~~~~~~~
 Using ``pythreejs``, you can export most scenes completely to a
-standalone HTML file.
+standalone html file.
 For example:

 .. code:: python